uds-psl/MPCTT/README.md

-# MPCTT Book by Gert Smolka
+# MPCTT Book
-Modeling and Proving in Computational Type Theory Using the Coq Proof Assistant
+**Modeling and Proving in Computational Type Theory Using the Coq Proof Assistant
+(by Gert Smolka)**

+You find the book draft (pdf) and the accompanying Coq files here.